Richard Funk

 Richard Funk (born November 22, 1992, in Edmonton, Alberta) is a Canadian breaststroke swimmer.

 Funk was a triple medallist at the 2015 Pan American Games in Toronto.
 In April 2017, Funk was named to Canada's 2017 World Aquatics Championships team in Budapest, Hungary.

 Internet meme

 Funk has gained notoriety for a meme which involves his name and nationality displaying as "CAN Richard FUNK".
+As if for "can Richard funk?"